Garmelon/PFERD/CONFIG.md

 ### The `kit-ipd` crawler

-This crawler crals a KIT ipd page by url.
+This crawler crawls a KIT ipd page by url.
 The root page can be crawled from outside the KIT network so you will be informed about any new/deleted files, but downloading files requires you to be within.
 Adding a show delay between requests is likely a good idea.